bevyengine/bevy-website/release-content/0.14/release-notes/12013_Upstreaming_bevy_color.md

 Bevy now supports a broad selection of color spaces, each with their own type (e.g. `LinearRgba`, `Hsla`, `Oklaba`), and offers a wide range of fully documented operations on and conversions between them.

+The new API is more error-resistant, more idiomatic and allows us to save work by storing the `LinearRgba` type in our rendering internals.
+This solid foundation has allowed us to implement a wide range of useful operations, clustered into traits like `Hue` or `Alpha`, allowing you to operate over any color space with the required property.
 Critically, color mixing / blending is now supported: perfect for procedurally generating color palettes and working with animations.

 ```rust